CDC to loosen coronavirus mask guidelines as soon as Friday

 Public health officials, immunocompromised individuals and others at high risk have expressed concern that mask mandates are being lifted prematurely.
 But Biden health administration officials say they have been encouraged by data showing that those who wear the higher quality masks known as N95 respirators have a significant degree of protection even if others are not wearing masks, one of the officials said.

-Lena H. Sun contributed reporting.
+Lena H. Sun contributed to this report.